KissKissBankBank/bodacc/README.md

 $ DATABASE_URL=postgres://localhost:5432/bodacc ruby main.rb 2009
 ```

-### Launch scraper (local docker)
+### Launch scraper (local with docker)

 ```sh
 $ docker-compose build
 $ docker run <tag name>
 ```

-#### Launch scraper (production docker)
+### Launch scraper (production with docker)

+Create a `docker-compose.yml` including all your configurations
 ```sh
 $ bin/deploy
 ```
 ## How it works

 The first time you use the scraper it will download every bodacc announcements from 2008 to now.
-After that, if you launch the same command again, it will only download announcements that were posted after the last `annee_parution` datetime.
+After that, if you launch the same command again, it will only download announcements that were posted after the last `parution_at` datetime.

 Bodacc use the [Nokogiri](https://github.com/sparklemotion/nokogiri) gem and the [Mechanize](https://github.com/sparklemotion/nokogiri) gem in order to scrape and download every files.
 After unzipping them, the script inserts them into the bodacc database.